-As the coronavirus pandemic spreads, many student loan lenders are stepping in to help support customers during this unprecedented time.
+Many student loan lenders have stepped in to help support customers during the coronavirus pandemic.

 If you need relief, we’ve compiled a list of major federal student loan servicers and private student loan lenders along with any assistance efforts and eligibility requirements they’ve laid out.
 Look for your lender on the list below.